-Brad Emond, a Trembley Group Real Estate Professional, is an energy efficiency expert.
-Before joining The Trembley Group Real Estate, Brad was a partner in Energuy, a heating and air conditioning company near Toronto Canada where he earned the CEA (Certified Energy Advisor) designation.
+Brad Emond, a Keller Williams The Trembley Group Real Estate Professional, is an energy efficiency expert.
+Before joining Keller Williams The Trembley Group, Brad was a partner in Energuy, an energy efficiency evaluation company near Toronto, Canada where he earned the CEA (Certified Energy Advisor) designation.

 A Certified Energy Advisor is the equivalent of the American Building Performance Institute’s Energy Analyst (EA) designation.
 CEAs and EAs specialize in home energy efficiency evaluations.
 Energy Advisors operate under an umbrella service organization, which requires accreditation from National Resources Canada (NRCan).

 An Energy Advisor provides independent, third-party guidance to homeowners interested in improving their home energy efficiency.
 In addition, an Energy Advisor works with builders to integrate an energy efficiency rating system into new construction.